-If you are in the mood for a delicious hoagie you do not have to go far, as some of the best in the region can be found close to home, write Jillian Wilson, Craig LaBan, and Michael Klein for The Philadelphia Inquirer.
+If you are in the mood for some delicious zeps and hoagies you do not have to go far, as some of the best in the region can be found in Montgomery County, write Jillian Wilson, Craig LaBan, and Michael Klein for The Philadelphia Inquirer.

 There are plenty of options to choose from, including Ham Zep, Turkey Zep, Tuna Zep, and Cheese Zep.
 All of them are guaranteed to satisfy even the most demanding palate.